Kamran-Afzali/Kamran-Afzali.github.io/_posts/fmriprep.md

 ###  Confounds estimation

-Given a motion-corrected fMRI, a brain mask, mcflirt movement parameters and a segmentation, the discover_wf sub-workflow calculates potential confounds per volume.
+Given a motion-corrected fMRI, a brain mask, mcflirt movement parameters and a segmentation, the *discover_wf sub-workflow* calculates potential confounds per volume.
 Calculated confounds include the mean global signal, mean tissue class signal, tCompCor, aCompCor, Frame-wise Displacement, 6 motion parameters, DVARS, spike regressors, and, if the --use-aroma flag is enabled, the noise components identified by ICA-AROMA (those to be removed by the “aggressive” denoising strategy).
 Particular details about ICA-AROMA are given below.

         init_bold_confs_wf() <-input DSET>

 ###  ICA-AROMA

-ICA-AROMA denoising is performed in MNI152NLin6Asym space, which is automatically added to the list of --output-spaces if it was not already requested by the user.
-The number of ICA-AROMA components depends on a dimensionality estimate made by FSL MELODIC.
+ICA-AROMA denoising is performed in MNI152 space, which is automatically added to the list of --output-spaces if it was not already requested by the user.
+The number of ICA-AROMA components depends on a dimensionality estimate made by *FSL MELODIC*.
 For datasets with a very short TR and a large number of timepoints, this may result in an unusually high number of components.
 By default, dimensionality is limited to a maximum of 200 components.
 To override this upper limit one may specify the number of components to be extracted with --aroma-melodic-dimensionality.
-Further details on the implementation are given within the workflow generation function.
-Note: non-aggressive AROMA denoising is a fundamentally different procedure from its “aggressive” counterpart and cannot be performed only by using a set of noise regressors (a separate GLM with both noise and signal regressors needs to be used).
-Therefore instead of regressors, fMRIPrep produces non-aggressive denoised 4D NIFTI files in the MNI space.

         init_ica_aroma_wf() <-input DSET>